-- Identifies key ESF 12 capabilities that must be achieved. - Provides an overall concept of operations for ESF 12 in support of the GEOP. - Identifies overarching policies governing ESF 12 operations - Identifies ESF 12 Primary and Support agencies. - Identifies roles and responsibilities for ESF 12 Primary agencies. - Identifies potential types of support that may be provided by ESF 12 Support agencies.
+- Identifies key ESF-12 capabilities that must be achieved. - Provides an overall concept of operations for ESF-12 in support of the GEOP. - Identifies overarching policies governing ESF-12 operations. - Identifies ESF-12 Primary and Support agencies. - Identifies roles and responsibilities for ESF-12 Primary agencies. - Identifies potential types of support that may be provided by ESF-12 Support agencies.

-Through the guidelines and processes outlined in the GEOP, this annex, and the many supporting logistics management documents, ESF 12 supports emergency or disaster operations pertaining to the energy infrastructure for the State of Georgia in the following ways:
+Through the guidelines and processes outlined in the GEOP, this annex, and the many supporting logistics management documents, ESF-12 supports emergency or disaster operations pertaining to the energy infrastructure for the State of Georgia in the following ways:

-- Coordinates support for the restoration of service for electric infrastructure. - Coordinates the restoration of fuel service, including natural gas, petroleum, and liquefied petroleum gas (LPG). - Promotes disaster resiliency and readiness by developing and maintaining Standard Operating Procedures (SOPs) and Standard Operating Guidelines (SOGs), facilitating regular planning meetings, and by conducting and participating in regular drills and exercises. - Utilizes the National Incident Management System Incident Command System (NIMS- ICS) structure during operations and organizes, trains, and equips specialists to operate within the NIMS/ICS structure. - Acts as the state-level focal point for the collection, validation, and dissemination of information pertaining to the status of critical energy infrastructure in the state.
-This information shall be disseminated, in conjunction with ESF 15 - External Affairs, to local, state, and federal agencies, private sector partners, and non-governmental organizations (NGOs) as appropriate during an emergency, disaster, or potential threat.
+- Coordinates support for the restoration of service for electric infrastructure. - Coordinates the restoration of fuel service, including natural gas, petroleum, and liquefied petroleum gas (LPG). - Promotes disaster resiliency and readiness by developing and maintaining Standard Operating Procedures (SOP's) and SOGs, facilitating regular planning meetings, and by conducting and participating in regular drills and exercises. - Utilizes the National Incident Management System (NIMS) Incident Command System (ICS) structure during operations and organizes, trains, and equips specialists to operate within the NIMS/ICS structure. - Acts as the state-level focal point for the collection, validation, and dissemination of information pertaining to the status of critical energy infrastructure in the state.
+This information shall be disseminated, in conjunction with ESF-15 External Affairs, to local, state, and federal agencies, private sector partners, and nongovernmental organizations (NGOs) as appropriate during an emergency, disaster, or potential threat. - Maintains situational awareness and provides ESF-5 (Planning Section) and ESF-15 External Affairs with regular updates and information to support briefings, situation reports, and incident action plans. - Coordinates the acquisition and provision of resources for the restoration of critical energy infrastructure in conjunction with ESF-5 Emergency Management,

-- Maintains situational awareness and provides ESF 5 Emergency Management, ESF 15 - External Affairs, and the Planning Section with regular updates and information to support briefings, situation reports, and incident action plans. - Coordinates the acquisition and provision of resources for the restoration of critical energy infrastructure in conjunction with ESF 5 - Emergency Management through mutual aid, the Emergency Management Assistance Compact (EMAC), federal ESF 12 partners (as identified in the National Response Framework), and other assistance compacts from nonimpacted critical infrastructure owners and operators (CI/OO). - Coordinates the acquisition and provision of electrical service and fuel to support disaster response efforts in conjunction with ESF 7 - Logistics Support. - Coordinates and regularly updates public information with ESF 15 External Affairs and, if established, the Joint Information Center (JIC). - Maintains financial records on personnel, supplies, and other resources utilized and provides regular reports to the Finance Chief and support staff.
+Information and Planning through mutual aid, the Emergency Management Assistance Compact (EMAC), federal ESF-12 partners (as identified in the National Response Framework), and other assistance compacts from non-impacted CI/OO.

+- Coordinates the acquisition and provision of electrical service and fuel to support disaster response efforts in conjunction with ESF-7 Logistics. - Coordinates and regularly updates public information with ESF-15 External Affairs and, if established, the Joint Information Center (JIC). - Maintains financial records on personnel, supplies, and other resources utilized and provides regular reports to the Finance Chief and support staff.